nathanheffley/nova-algolia/README.md

 }
 ```

 If you want to see search information about a `Searchable` model, you'll need to add the resource tool to that model's Nova resource.
+Make sure to specify the resource model's class name so the resource tool can load it properly.

 ```php
 // in app/Nova/ResourceName.php